2 MATERIAL ACCOUNTING POLICIES

 (ii) Defined Contribution Plan

-The Company makes defined contribution to Employees Provident Fund Organization (EPFO), Pension Fund and Employees State Insurance (ESI), which are accounted on accrual basis as expenses in the statement of Profit and Loss in the period during which the related services are rendered by employees.
+The Company makes defined contribution to Employees Provident Fund Organisation (EPFO), Pension Fund and Employees State Insurance (ESI), which are accounted on accrual basis as expenses in the statement of Profit and Loss in the period during which the related services are rendered by employees.

 Prepaid contribution are recognised as an assets to the extent that a cash refund or reduction in future payments is available.